 The right finds the Pearl

-The sculpture Baldacchino is an abstract version of Bernini`s baldachin of St. Peter’s Basilica in Rome (erected bw.
-1623-1634), built as a rhetorical exaltation of the Pope as God’s messenger and is a image of the distance between people and God.
-The exhibition as a whole brings together architectural and visual elements from the in italian Baroque as well as Futurism, formed in the fascistic era of the twenties.
+The sculpture Baldacchino was an abstracted version of Bernini`s baldachin of St. Peter’s Basilica in Rome (erected bw.
+1623-1634), built as a rhetorical exaltation of patriarchy of the Church.
+The exhibition The Right Finds the Pearl brought together architectural and visual elements from the Italian Baroque as well as Futurism, formed in the fascistic era of the twenties.
 The title of the exhibition is taken from constructivist F. T. Marinettis poem ”La droite trouve la Perle”.

 Photos: Anders Valde